 Information about Atenolol

 Atenolol is used in the treatment of chest pain (Angina), arrhythmias, heart attack and hypertension.

 How atenolol works

 Atenolol is a beta blocker that works specifically on the heart.
-It works by slowing heart rate and relaxing blood vessels to improve blood flow to the organ.
+It works by slowing down the heart rate and makes the heart more efficient at pumping blood around the body.